CAVaccineInventory/vial/docs/api.md

 If you provide the `import_json` dictionary it should be the original, raw JSON data that your importer script is working against.
 This will be stored in the `import_json` column in the locations table, and can later be used for debugging purposes.

+## POST /api/importReports

+Private API for us to import old reports from Airtable into the VIAL database.

+Accepts a JSON array of items from the [airtable-data-backup/backups/Reports.json](https://github.com/CAVaccineInventory/airtable-data-backup/blob/main/backups/Reports.json) file.

+Try this API at https://vial-staging.calltheshots.us/api/importReports/debug

 ## GET /api/providerTypes

 Unauthenticated.
 Returns a `"provider_types"` key containing a JSON array of names of valid provider types, e.g. `Pharmacy`.